sgaim/Decision-Tree-Induction-ID3/README.md

 </ID3>

 ```
-Where the 'column-split' tag points at to the next column to look at and the name of each element is the nominal value.
+Where tag 'column-split' points at to the next column to look at and the name of each element is the nominal value.

 ### Future Work